mahichoudhary/databaseslab7/README.md

 Inn reservation system uses a text based interface.
 Menu options will be displayed with a given number for each option.
 Input the number that corresponds with the option you want to continue.

+### Bugs or Deficiencies

+The next available checkin date displayed in rooms in rates, will be displayed as the end date of the current stay or as "Today".
+It does not check for stays after the current stay if one exists.